Diocese of Gaza: Orthodox Metropolitan

 In 1652, Patriarch Paisius I of Jerusalem, the head of the Greek Orthodox Church of Jerusalem, appointed the Greek scholar and adventurer Paisios Ligarides (c.
 1610–1678) as the Metropolitan (bishop) of Gaza.
 Although a Greek Catholic (a Catholic of the Eastern Rite) cleric in the employ of the Vatican's Propaganda Fide, Ligarides presented himself to the Patriarch as Eastern Orthodox, while maintaining to local Franciscans that he was, in effect, a Catholic acting as a "double agent", working to bring "schismatics" over to Rome; his actual motives are not entirely clear.
 He never spent a single day in the city of Gaza, absenting himself from his diocese in contravention of church law.
 By the 1670s, he had been disavowed by the See of Rome and defrocked by the Greek Orthodox Patriarch of Jerusalem.

 Restoration as Titular See

 In 1895, the diocese was restored as a titular see.
 Since the death of James Henry Ambrose Griffiths it is unoccupied.
-As of 2010, there was only one Catholic church, the Holy Family Church with around 130 parishioners.
+As of 2010, there was only one Catholic church, the Holy Family Church with around 130 parishioners, which is under the Latin Patriarchate of Jerusalem.